tuva-health/docs/docs/terminology/ms-drg.md

 storage_integration = [integration_with_s3_write_permissions]
 OVERWRITE = TRUE;
 ```
-14. Create a branch in [docs](https://github.com/tuva-health/docs).
+11. Create a branch in [docs](https://github.com/tuva-health/docs).
 Update the `last_updated` column with the current date (above).
+12. Submit a pull request

+**The below steps are only required if the headers of the file need to be changed.
+The Tuva Project does not store the contents of the ms-drg file in GitHub.**

+1. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
+12. Alter the headers as needed in [MS-DRG file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__ms_drg.csv)
-15. Submit a pull request
+13. Submit a pull request